BeAPI/wp-dsfr/README.EN.md

 ## To find out more

 Please visit the [`demonstration site`](https://www.wp-dsfr.fr/demo/) to discover the features and contribution possibilities offered by the theme.

+*WARNING: designed to facilitate the identification of French government sites, the DSFR is intended only for websites and mobile applications within the scope of the French government.
+Any other use is strictly prohibited.
+For further information, please consult [`the DSFR terms and conditions of use`](https://www.systeme-de-design.gouv.fr/a-propos/conditions-generales-d-utilisation).*